czerkacorp/czerka-dev-tools/readme.md

 # Czerka Developer Tools

-A command line interface (CLI) used to aid in the development of applications made by Czerka Corporation."
+A command line interface (CLI) used to aid in the development of applications made by Czerka Corporation.

 # Installation